dewarim/cinnamon/docs/relations/relation.md

 # Relations and Relation Types
 ## What are relations?
 Relations are used to define a link between two objects.
-For example, a HTML document may contain several images which are required for display.
+For example, an HTML document may contain several images which are required for display.
 Cinnamon detects this dependency and creates a relation between the document and the image object in the repository.
 Of course, you can create relations between arbitrary objects manually if needed.